becloudway/serverless-data-pipeline-glue-orchestration/README.md

-# Serverless data pipelines glue orchestration service
+# Serverless data pipelines AWS Glue orchestration service

 Orchestrating your data processing flow with Lambda.
 > TL-DR; Service to trigger a Glue Crawler and run Glue ETL job on completion of the crawler.